- See a full list of publications

 - Explore connections, collaborators, related work and more

 Complete our quick survey to help us improve staff profile pages

 BA (Oxon), DPhil (York), FRHistS, FSA

-Sarah Rees Jones is a Professor of Medieval History and director of the Institute for the Public Understanding of the Past.
+Sarah Rees Jones is a Professor of Medieval History and director of the Centre for Medieval Studies.

 She works on medieval urban history, with special interests in the history of citizenship and townplanning.
 She is the author of York, the Making of a City, 1068-1350 (Oxford, 2013).
 Other recent publications address the processes through which collective bonds were formed in medieval towns, whether through the shaping of the lived environment, through faith or through the development of skills and bureaucratic processes.